-When a number of explosion sparks are generated by a firework, their positions and fitness values contain a lot of information about the objective function, but it was not fully utilized in previous versions of the FWA.
-In this section, a guided fireworks algorithm (GFWA) is proposed for improving the performance by utilizing the information provided by the explosion operator.
-In each generation, a guiding spark (GS) is generated for each firework.
-The GS is generated by adding to the firework's position a certain vector called the guiding vector (GV).
-To calculate the guiding vector, two things are to be learned from these explosion sparks: a promising direction and a proper step size along this direction.
-They are learned at the same time by calculating the difference between the centroids of two groups of explosion sparks: those with good evaluation values (top sparks) and those with bad evaluation values (bottom sparks).
+When a number of explosion sparks are generated by a firework, their positions and fitness values contain a lot of information about the objective function, but it was not fully utilized in the previous versions of the FWA.
+In this section, a GFWA is proposed for improving the performance by utilizing the information provided by the explosion operator.
+In each generation, a GS is generated for each firework.
+The GS is generated by adding to the firework's position a certain vector called the GV.
+To calculate the GV, two things are to be learned from these explosion sparks: 1) a promising direction and 2) a proper step size along this direction.
+They are learned at the same time by calculating the difference between the centroids of two groups of explosion sparks: 1) those with good evaluation values (top sparks) and 2) those with bad evaluation values (bottom sparks).